enginestein/Sigma-Token/README.md

 # Sigma Token

-Sigma Token is a smart contract written in Solidity and JavaScript with sale system, account system and tests.
-You can edit this template to create your own smart contract.
+The Sigma Token is a smart contract developed using Solidity and JavaScript, incorporating features such as a sales system, account system, and test suite.
+You have the flexibility to modify this template according to your requirements and create your personalized smart contract.

-Install [Ganache](https://trufflesuite.com/ganache/) to run all the truffle commands
+To execute all the Truffle commands effectively, it is recommended to install [Ganache](https://trufflesuite.com/ganache/.

-Create a workspace in Ganache and start that workspace.
-Then keep Ganache running while you are working on your Truffle project.
+Begin by creating a workspace in Ganache and initiating it.
+Ensure that Ganache remains operational while you work on your Truffle project.

 # Install Truffle